Doctoral dissertations in the Faculty of Social Sciences

 The opponent’s travel claim form will be sent both to the opponent and the custos.
 The form must be returned signed by the opponent together with scanned receipts as instructed in the travel form, directly as one pdf-file to the invoicing robot: hy-laskut@helsinki.fi

-If the reservations for travel and accommodation have been made by the Faculty and there are no other expenses to be reimbursed, there is no need to send the travel costs -form.
+If the reservations for travel and accommodation have been made by the faculty and there are no other expenses to be reimbursed, there is no need to send the travel costs -form.